Film / Baby's Day Out

 - Construction Zone Calamity: A movie such as this isn't complete without this cliche.

-- Even Evil Has Standards: Despite caring more of the ransom money, the kidnappers show more than once genuine concern for Bink's safety.
+- Even Evil Has Standards: Despite caring more about the ransom money, the kidnappers show more than once genuine concern for Bink's safety.

-- VillainousBSOD / Thousand-Yard Stare: Eddie when he's lying in the garbage bin after getting hit in the head and falling off a building
+- Heroic B.S.O.D. / Thousand-Yard Stare: Eddie when he's lying in the garbage bin after getting hit in the head and falling off a building.

 - Too Dumb to Live: The crooks.
 Even Eddie who is supposed to be the smartest of the three is revealed to be dimwitted just like his two companions.